 |

-Course
+Course Description

-offered in the U.S. or Europe which
+offered in the U.S. or Europe which comprehensively

-comprehensively covers all aspects of groundwater
+covers all aspects of groundwater pollution,

-pollution and hydrology from theory to practice.
+hydrology and remediation from theory to practice.
+The instructors

-experience.
-The course is the established standard
+years of practical experience.
+The course is the

-among groundwater training courses and for this
+established standard among groundwater training

-reason has consistently had the largest attendance
+courses and for this reason has consistently had the

-Over 1,000 pages of lecture notes have been
+Over 1300 pages of lecture notes have been

 written specifically for this course.

-Practical aspects are particularly
+Practical aspects are particularly emphasized

-emphasized through the study of illustrative
+through the study of illustrative case

-case histories of groundwater contamination
+histories of groundwater contamination and

-and remediation developed by Malcolm Pirnie,
+remediation developed by

-several hundred projects, these lectures
+hundred projects, these lectures stress a

-stress a practical approach to cleanup which
+practical approach to cleanup which is

-is acclaimed by industry and regulators
+acclaimed by industry and regulators alike.

 One of the most widespread and difficult